Patricia Gray Visual Fine Artist Black Spruce Studio

 PictureAlbany River, James Bay

 Patricia recognizes the immense healing power of nature and its ability to help us reconnect with our own True Nature.
 As an artist, she has worked in both porcelain and acrylic mediums as a way of processing and expressing her many and varied cultural and wilderness experiences.
 She paints on 'gallery style' wood panels using a wide array of acrylic paints, gels, pastes, and grounds, to create enchanting relief, designs, and highly textured surfaces that engage the viewer.
-Patricia spends much of her time hiking, camping, kayaking, canoe tripping, and snowshoeing with her Anishinaabe artist husband, Mark Nadjiwan, in the inspiriting wilderness regions of Temagami, Lake Superior, and Georgian Bay.
+Patricia spends much of her time hiking, camping, kayaking, canoeing, and snowshoeing with her Anishinaabe artist husband, Mark Nadjiwan, in the inspiriting wilderness regions of Temagami, Lake Superior, and Georgian Bay.

 Picture